Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Examples

+Our first example is a resonant-dipole dominated case of photoassociation near the $^1$S$_0 ^3$P$_1$ transition of Yb~\cite{Tojo2006, Borkowski2009}.
+The excited $^1$S$_0 ^3$P$_1$ asymptote supports four Hund's case~(c) molecular states with the projection of electronic angular momentum on the internuclear axis $|\Omega|$= 0, 1 and with \emph{gerade} (\emph{g}) and \emph{ungerade} (\emph{u}) symmetry.
+By Laporte rule only electric dipole transitions to the \emph{u} excited states are possible from the \emph{g} electronic ground state.
+The long-range interaction in the excited electronic state is dominated by the resonant-dipole terms

+for the $|\Omega| = 0$ state and $C_{3,1}^e = -C_{3,0}^e / 2$ for the $|\Omega| = 1$ state.
+Here $\tau_A$ and $\lambda_A$ are the respective excited state lifetime and transition wavelength.
+The resonant-dipole interaction is strongly repulsive in the $1_u$ state leaving $0_u^+$ as the only molecular state supporting a series of bound states near the dissociation limit.
+From an $s$-wave collision only excited states with total angular momentum $J_e=1$ can be reached.

 Figure~{\ref{fig:lopt_rd}} shows optical lengths of intercombination line OFRs in the r-d dominated Yb system.
-The numerical optical lengths were calculated using previous ground~\cite{Borkowski2017a} and excited state models~\cite{Borkowski2009}.
-The final analytic expressions for optical lengths in a r-d system are
+The numerical optical lengths were calculated using previous ground~\cite{Borkowski2017a} and excited state models~\cite{Borkowski2009} using the Colbert-Miller discrete variable representation method~\cite{Colbert1992} with a variable grid~\cite{Tiesinga1998}.
+Both the excited and ground state wavefunctions were calculated using the DVR method.
+For the scattering wavefunction we picked the lowest solution above the dissociation limit, which we found to be energetically well within the Wigner threshold law.
+This enabled us to calculate the Franck-Condon factor in Eq.~(\ref{eq:lopt}) as a simple vector dot product between the DVR matrix eigenvectors.